 An Endocrinologist is a Board-Certified Doctor who specializes in treating, diagnosing, and managing disorders of the endocrine system, focusing on: hormones, glands, and complex biochemical processes within the body which promote growth.
 Endocrinologists specialize in the process of human metabolism, including all the biochemical reactions and physiologic processes during the growth of our body, as well as during the conversion of food into energy.
 These specialists treat conditions affecting hormone production by the pancreas (diabetes), the thyroid gland, the pituitary gland, and the gonads (name for female and male organs, where sex hormones are made).
 Endocrinologists work with patients of all ages, including the very young (Pediatric Endocrinologist).

-Typically, your Primary Care Doctor (Family Medicine, Internal Medicine, Pediatrics, or OB/GYN in some cases) will be the doctor establishing a preliminary endocrine diagnosis, based on your symptoms and lab results.
+Typically, your Primary Care Doctor (Family Medicine, Internal Medicine, Pediatrics, or OB/GYN) will be the doctor establishing a preliminary endocrine diagnosis, based on your symptoms and lab results.
 They will recommend an Endocrinologist that they trust and who will perform further specialized work-up of your condition.
 At myDoqter, we facilitate this process by providing you with access to patient feedback about doctors, as well as to the professional recommendations given by other physicians who have witnessed first-hand the expertise and professional competency of your Endocrinologist.

 Endocrinologists are physicians (M.D. or D.O.) with advanced medical degrees and training.
 The following is a representation of the years of education and training that an Endocrinologist has undergone.